 Ingredients and Method to make Cilantro Mint Chutney

-3 thumb sized pieces of tamarind (optional but recommended)
+3 thumb sized pieces of tamarind (imli/puli) (optional but recommended, see notes)

-Assemble all the ingredients except salt, lemon and lime, place in a blender and grind until it turns to smooth paste consistency.
+Assemble all the ingredients except salt and lemon, place in a blender and grind until it turns to smooth paste consistency.

 Add salt to taste, give it another turn in the blender.
-Taste test and add lemon juice and lime juice as required, and give it another turn in the blender.
+Taste test and add lemon juice and give it another turn in the blender

 The copyright of this content belongs to Veginspirations.com